BobBuildTool/bob/doc/manpages/bob-archive.rst

 Description
 -----------

-The bob archive command can be used to manage binary artifact archives.
+The bob archive command can be used to manage local binary artifact archives.
 The command must be executed in the root of the archive and needs write access to create an index cache.

 Artifacts are managed by the information included in their :ref:`Audit Trail <audit-trail>`.
 See the Audit Trail documentation about the